 - CSF-venous fistula - rare 16

-Much less frequently, but increasingly recognised, SIH can result from small medial sphenoid meningoceles, often in patients with undiagnosed pseudotumour cerebri.
+Much less frequently, but increasingly recognized, SIH can result from small medial sphenoid meningoceles, often in patients with undiagnosed pseudotumor cerebri.
 It is also more commonly seen in connective tissue disorders, including Marfan syndrome, Ehlers-Danlos syndrome (type II), and autosomal dominant polycystic kidney disease (ADPKD).
 In many instances, the manifestation of these disorders may be subtle or not fit a defined syndrome 12.

 CSF leaks can also be iatrogenic, following lumbar puncture, surgery, secondary to over-shunting, or trauma.

 Imaging is crucial both for confirming the diagnosis of intracranial hypotension and identifying the location of the leak.
 The latter is discussed below in the Imaging Strategy section.